BirjuVachhani/birju.dev/content/posts/publish-your-flutter-package-using-github-actions.md

 ## 2. Create Secrets on GitHub

 Now, that we have **login credentials**, we'll need it in our **GitHub Action**.
-We could use these tokens directly into our workflow file but it's a Bad Idea to expose **sensitive information** like this on your repository.
+We could use these tokens directly into our workflow file but it's a Bad Idea to expose **sensitive information** like this in your repository.
 So, we're going to use **GitHub Secrets** to store this information on a repository level.
-That way, it is only accessible by the admin of the repository and we can access those secrets in our **workflow** file.
+That way, it is only accessible by the **admin** of the repository and we can access those secrets in our **workflow** file.

 Setting secrets for your repository is quite easy.
 Head over to [GitHub ](https://github.com)and open your repository settings (assuming you already have your repository set up).
 There, you'll find the secrets section.